DonatienLinossier/CYTrucks/README.md

 Usage: truckanalyse.sh [FILE] [OPTIONS]...

 Description:
-  This script performs a specific task.
+  This script performs a data analysis for CYTrucks.

 Options:
   -h, --help     Display this help message and exit.